nama1arpit/neon-runner/README.md

 # Neon Runner
 A neon styled retro platformer game made completely with pygame.
+Get ready for some nostalgia!

 ## Gameplay

+Currently, there is just a single boss fight.
+There are two pickup items:

+1. Coin: Adds up to the player score
+2. Lightning: Allows the player to activate lightning fast speed for a few seconds

 ![boss-test2-gameplay](https://user-images.githubusercontent.com/36475839/114767214-fe24ca80-9d84-11eb-8864-75d9f150bd1d.gif)

 ![boss-test2-gameplay1](https://user-images.githubusercontent.com/36475839/114767236-03821500-9d85-11eb-9be0-9ce831a8b2a0.gif)

+## Controls

+- Left and Right Arrows: Movement
+- Space: Jump
+- Shift: Activate lightning fast speed

 ## Credits